-The business rates shares payable for 2023/24 were estimated before the start of the financial year as £47.816m to Knowsley and £0.483m to MFRA.
-These sums have been paid in 2023/24 and charged to the Collection Fund in year.
-The actual net income from business ratepayers for 2023/24 was £54.777m (£46.759m in 2022/23), which now presents an in-year surplus due largely to the VOA's 2023 Revaluation, which has afforded greater business rates revenues.
+The business rates shares payable for 2024/25 were estimated before the start of the financial year as £54.260m to Knowsley and £0.548m to MFRA.
+These sums have been paid in 2024/25 and charged to the Collection Fund in year.
+The actual net income from business ratepayers for 2024/25 was £60.103m (£54.777m in 2023/24), which now presents an in-year surplus due largely to new and expanding businesses within the Borough, which has afforded greater business rates revenues.

-In addition to the local management of business rates, authorities are expected to finance successful appeals made by ratepayers in respect of rateable values as defined by the VOA and hence business rates outstanding at 31 March 2024.
+In addition to the local management of business rates, authorities are expected to finance successful appeals made by ratepayers in respect of rateable values as defined by the VOA and hence business rates outstanding at 31 March 2025.
 As such, authorities are required to make a provision for these amounts.
 Appeals are charged and provided for in proportion to the precepting shares.
-The total successful prior year appeals awarded and charged to the provision during 2023/24 was £1.417m, with a further increase to the provision of £1.993m charged to the Collection Fund in year, leaving a total of £1.993m at 31 March 2024 to cover future payments for those appeals still pending.
-Knowsley's 99% share of the provision (£1.973m) is included in its consolidated balance sheet.
+The total successful prior year appeals awarded and charged to the provision during 2024/25 was £1.495m, with a further increase to the provision of £1.603m charged to the Collection Fund in year, leaving a total of £2.101m at 31 March 2025 to cover future payments for those appeals still pending.
+Knowsley's 99% share of the provision (£2.080m) is included in its balance sheet.